Sacred Heart vs Dukesne Prediction, Game Preview: FCS Spring Football

 For the latest lines and to place bets on FCS, Go to BetMGM

-The Pioneers had one of the strongest offensive fronts in the NEC a few years ago and a good enough downfield passing attack to keep up the pressing.
-It all comes down to the running game, though, with Julius Chestnut – who ran for 1,500 yards and 11 touchdowns in 2019, working behind that strong line.
+The Pioneers had one of the strongest offensive fronts in the NEC a few years ago and had a good enough downfield passing attack to keep on pressing.
+It all comes down to the running game, though, with Julius Chestnut – who ran for close to 1,500 yards and 11 touchdowns in 2019, working behind that strong line.

-As strong as Duquesne can be, this overall experience brings Sacred Heart.
-Duke will have to prove that they have enough attack to keep the pass if the Pioneers control the game quickly, but …
+As strong as Deuxne can be, this overall experience brings Sacred Heart.
+Duke must prove that if the passers control the game as soon as possible, there is enough passing attack to pass them, but …

 Why would dusen win